tommi-vsalo/BlueTeamLab/README.md

 - **VBoxManage** (bundled with VirtualBox)
 - **OpenTofu** (Terraform-compatible IaC tool)

 Next, install the three OVA machine images.
-They can be publically accessed at:
+They can be publically accessed at: [Download OVA images from OneDrive](https://haagahelia-my.sharepoint.com/:f:/g/personal/bhi059_myy_haaga-helia_fi/IgAnyOxskC_LRZZHm030ZCBJAduVs5JJIdX-yw8xf-fHfWI?e=g3pair)

 Alternatively you can create your own OVA-images with the following instructions: